T. J. Johnson (American football)

-Anthony Eugene Johnson (born July 17, 1990) is a former American football center.
-He was drafted by the Cincinnati Bengals in the seventh round of the 2013 NFL Draft.
-He played college football at the University of South Carolina and attended Aynor High School in Aynor, South Carolina.
+Anthony Eugene Johnson (born July 17, 1990) is an American former professional football center who played for the Cincinnati Bengals of the National Football League (NFL).
+He was selected by the Bengals in the seventh round of the 2013 NFL draft after playing college football at the University of South Carolina.

-Early years
+Early life

-Johnson played high school football for the Aynor High School Blue Jackets.
+Johnson played high school football at Aynor High School in Aynor, South Carolina.
 He was named first-team all-state was by the Associated Press his senior year.
 He played in the 71st-annual Shrine Bowl of the Carolinas and was named to the All-Atlantic Region team by PrepStar magazine.

 College career

 Johnson played for the South Carolina Gamecocks from 2009 to 2012.
 He was redshirted in 2008.
 He earned Freshman All-SEC honors in 2009.
 He was selected to the second-team on Phil Steele's 2012 Midseason All-America and All-SEC teams.
 He was a member of the SEC Fall Academic Honor Roll.
 Johnson started a school record 53 games over his four seasons at the University of South Carolina.
 He played in the East–West Shrine Game following his senior season.